William C. Friday Fellowship for Human Relations

 The William C. Friday Fellowship is a nonpartisan, results-focused leadership development opportunity for North Carolinians who wish to positively impact their communities through leadership grounded in improving human relations: leading with courage, speaking one’s truth, engaging differences with civility, collaborating to solve problems, and embracing equity and justice.

 Candidates for the William C. Friday Fellowship are committed to leadership in North Carolina, model humility and continuous learning, and are courageous risk takers seeking to create innovation through their work in the world.
 Candidates for selection must 1) be a North Carolina resident, and 2) have at least five years of leadership experience in the private, public, nonprofit, and/or as part of communities not connected to any of these sectors.
 Applications and nominations for the next class of Fellows are not currently being accepted.
+The application process for the next class of Fellows will begin in November 2019.

 Mr. Friday was an exemplar of adaptive and complex adaptive leadership through his quality of presence and the relationships he built in service to our state.
 Modeling civility, transparency, and collaboration in today’s world remains an urgent necessity as we face dramatic demographic, environmental, economic, cultural, and democratic challenges.
 Individual and collective adaptability are core leadership capacities in the life of leaders and organizations operating in complex community environments.
 The art of deliberation is a foundational aspect of individual and collective adaptability.
 We are facing a time of deep paradox, inertia, and general confusion about how to update deliberative models to make work a democracy initially grounded on inequity that now models inclusion, innovation, and prosperity.